Winter Quarters Nebraska Temple Thumbnail

 Open House

-In preparation for the open house, members of the church and the community of Florence worked together creating handcrafted flowers for storefronts and decorating historic sites and markers with balloons.
+In preparation for the open house between 30 March and 14 April 2001, members of the church and the community of Florence worked together creating handcrafted flowers for storefronts and decorating historic sites and markers with balloons.
 61,083 visitors toured the Winter Quarters Temple during its 14 day open house, an average of 4,363 visitors per day.

 Dedication